risicle/cpytraceafl/README.md

 the `fork()` will have been made and tracing started.
 You now simply read your input file and call your function under test.

-Examples for fuzzing common packages are provided in <./examples/>.
+Examples for fuzzing some common packages are provided in [examples/](./examples/).

-As for hooking this script up to AFL, I tend to use the included `dummy-afl-qemu-trace` shim script to fool AFL's QEmu mode into interacting directly with the python process.
+As for hooking this script up to AFL, I tend to use the included [dummy-afl-qemu-trace](./dummy-afl-qemu-trace) shim script to fool AFL's QEmu mode into communicating directly with the python process.

 ## Q & A